max-ieremenko/ThirdPartyLibraries/README.md

 [Back to ToC](#table-of-contents)

-Generate ThirdPartyNotices.txt out of the libraries repository <a name="generate"></a>
+Generate ThirdPartyNotices.txt out of a libraries repository <a name="generate"></a>
 -------------------------------------------------

 ```bash